hashicorp/packer/website/source/docs/provisioners/shell.html.markdown

 To many new users, the `execute_command` is puzzling.
 However, it provides an important function: customization of how the command is executed.
 The most common use case for this is dealing with **sudo password prompts**.
+You may also need to customize this if you use a non-POSIX shell, such as `tcsh` on FreeBSD.

+### Sudo Example

-For example, if the default user of an installed operating system is "packer" and has the password "packer" for sudo usage, then you'll likely want to change `execute_command` to be:
+Some operating systems default to a non-root user.
+For example if you login as `ubuntu` and can sudo using the password `packer`, then you'll want to change `execute_command` to be:

 ```text